Property Advice

 - Who pays the attorney fees?

-In South Africa, the buyer pays the conveyancing attorney's fees but the seller selects them.
+In South Africa, the buyer pays the conveyancing attorney's fees but the seller appoints the attorney.

 - How long does it take to sell privately?